Tropical curves, graph complexes, and top weight cohomology of M_g: Graphs, tropical curves, and moduli

 Indeed, any contraction of a single edge $e$, spoke or non-spoke, leads to a graph $W_g/e$ with two parallel edges, which then represents the zero element in the graph complex.

-The automorphism group of $W_g$ is isomorphic to the dihedral group, and it is easy to verify that it acts by even permutations on $E(W_g)$ when $g$ is odd.
+The automorphism group of $W_g$ is isomorphic to $S_4$ when $g=3$ and is isomorphic to the dihedral group $D_{2g}$ when $g>3$, and it is easy to verify that it acts by even permutations on $E(W_g)$ when $g$ is odd.
 Hence $W_g \neq 0 \in G^{(g)}$ for odd $g$.
 (Notice that so far we are only making the elementary claim that it is non-zero on the chain level, although it in fact turns out to represent a non-zero homology class.)
 On the other hand, the involutions in the dihedral group act by odd permutations on $E(W_g)$ for even $g$, and hence $W_g = 0$ in this case.

 Grading conventions differ from author to author.
 In Kontsevich's original paper, the grading of this chain complex is by number of vertices $|V(\Gamma)|$.
 We shall instead use conventions better suited for comparison with \cite{Willwacher15}, in which the degree of $\Gamma$ is $|V(\Gamma)| - (g+1)$.
 In this grading the wheel graph has degree 0.
 As we shall see later, it also has the effect of making $G^{(g)}$ a connective chain complex, i.e., its homology vanishes in negative degrees.
 Willwacher's paper \cite{Willwacher15} considers the linearly dual cochain complex which he denotes $\mathsf{GC}$ or $\mathsf{GC}_2$, so that